DataCueCo/datacue-help/docs/install/magento.md

 Here are some things to know before you begin the integration process.

-- The DataCue module for Magento 2 requires at least **Magento 2.3 or higher**.
+- The DataCue module for Magento requires at least **Magento 2.3 or higher**.

-- Please test this plugin in a staging environment **first** before installing it on production servers. modules may sometimes affect each other, and the last place you want to discover this is on your live site.
+- Please test this module in a staging environment **first** before installing it on production servers.
+Modules may sometimes affect each other, and the LAST place you want to discover this is on your live site.
 Ideally, your staging environment is a clone of your actual production site.

-- DataCue for Magento 2 syncs your products, your customer’s first name, last name, email address, and orders.
+- DataCue for Magento syncs your products, your customer’s first name, last name, email address, and orders.

-- DataCue for Magento 2 also installs our Javascript library on your home page, product pages, category pages and search results page.
+- It also installs our Javascript library on your home page, product pages, category pages and search results page.
 The Javascript library personalizes your website content to each visitor's activity.

 Depending on your countries privacy laws, you may need to explicitly get permission from the user to use content personalization.
 Please consult with legal counsel if you're in any doubt.